lokeshh/gsoc2016/source/_posts/2016-08-18-improve-missing-values-api-in-daru.markdown

 categories:
 ---

-The end of GSoC is almost there.
+The end of GSoC is near.
 I ended up finishing up a bit early on the formula language implementation and decided to devote the time on some other important issues.

 During these last two weeks I solved some issues in Daru and mainly worked on [this issue](https://github.com/v0dro/daru/issues/137) regarding how missing values are handled in Daru.

-The following were the problems:
+The following were the shortcomings:

-1. Updates like `#[]=`, `#set_at` were slow.
+- Update operations like `#[]=`, `#set_at` were slow.
-2. Any value could be set as missing values, which made the missing checks hard.
+- Any value could be set as missing values, which made the checks for missing values somewhat hard.

 Now, Daru follows a simple approach of only considering `nil` and `Float::NAN` as the missing values.
-Although one loses the flexibility of assigning an arbitrary value as missing but it has greatly simplified many things and also improvement in performance is very significant.
+Although one loses the flexibility of assigning an arbitrary value as missing but it has greatly simplified many things and also improvement in performance is significant.
 Further, one can simply uses `#replace` now to change the values which he/she wants to treat as missing to `nil`.

 In addition to that, the updates have become blazingly fast without compromising the caching of missing values.
 I accomplished by the following strategy: